 What is ESG?

-What is ESC?
-ESG (Environmental - Social - Governance) is a set of standards for measuring factors related to the sustainable development of a business.
-It includes criteria for the environment, society, and corporate governance.
+What is ESG?
+ESG (Environmental – Social – Governance) is a set of standards that measure factors related to the sustainable development activities of a business.
+It includes environmental, social and corporate governance criteria.

 Promoting the application of ESG throughout the value chain will encourage businesses to contribute more to the sustainable development process, with a greater impact on the community.

 The environmental standard (Environment) refers to the level of impact of the business on the environment in the production process.
 It includes policies on energy use, waste treatment, pollution reduction, climate change adaptation, natural resource conservation, and animal welfare.

 The social standard (Social) considers relationships with stakeholders both inside and outside the company.
 It aims at factors related to relationships with partners and customers, as well as with employees.
 These include:

 - Ensuring privacy and security, especially of customers' personal information.

 - Community-oriented activities, ensuring social justice and corporate ethics, fighting against racial and gender discrimination, ...

 - Ensuring the working environment and conditions for employees.
 This includes ensuring occupational safety, fairness in treatment, compliance with regulations on wages, working hours, insurance policies, ...